drashland/website-v2/docs/rhum/v2.x/2_tutorials/1_introduction/1_add_rhum_as_a_dependency.md

-# Add Drash as a Dependency
+# Add Rhum as a Dependency

 ## Table of Contents